 Susan was the director of development for a non-profit agency in Attleboro from 2011 until January 2017.
 In addition to becoming a member of the Family Advisory Council, she is also a complex-care family mentor.

 Experience/Areas of Interest: Complex Congenital Heart Disease; plastic bronchitis; electrophysiology (pacemaker); ascites; chronic care coordination; complex care; home oxygen; long-term inpatient stays; patient and family engagement; patient-centered medical home (PCMH); medication management / reconciliation; quality improvement and patient safety; patient experience data; e-Patient / e-Mom (e for equipped, empowered, enabled, and engaged in our care); care planning; improving discharge; and transitioning medically complex care from pediatric to adult care services.

-About Tami: Tami and her husband David are the parents to their only ‘child’ Jameson, born with complex heart defects (Double-outlet right ventricle of the transposition type, referred to as DORV or Taussig-Bing anomaly.)
-Jamie has had 4 open-heart reconstructive surgeries, has battled the rare complication plastic bronchitis, and is currently running on his 4th heart pacemaker.
+About Tami: Tami and her husband David are the parents to their only child Jameson, born with complex heart defects (double-outlet right ventricle of the transposition type, referred to as DORV or Taussig-Bing anomaly.)
+Jamie has had four open-heart reconstructive surgeries, has battled the rare complication plastic bronchitis and is currently running on his fourth heart pacemaker.

 Tami joined the Boston Children’s Family Advisory Council in 2009, working on numerous patient and family improvement initiatives.
 Tami was a parent-champion in the effort to bring family-centered bedside care-plan rounding, in which she’d participated when Jamie received 2 years of specialty inpatient pulmonary treatment and care at the Massachusetts General Hospital for Children, back to Boston Children’s in 2009.